pnp/graph-connectors-samples/samples/dotnet-csharp-markdown/README.md

 ## Features

 This sample shows how to ingest local markdown content with its front matter metadata to Microsoft 365.
 The sample contains a content folder with several blog posts by [Waldek Mastykarz](https://blog.mastykarz.nl/).
-These files are parsed and ingested by the sample Microsoft Graph connector.
+These files are parsed and ingested by the sample Copilot connector.

 The sample illustrates the following concepts: